wendahere/GoGetter/Journal.md

 ## Week 4 (04/10/2020 to 10/10/2020)

+## Summary

+Confirmed RaspberryPi as microcontroller.
+Finished cardboard prototype.
+Made a 12v to 5v voltage regulator.
+Talking to a company called ShiokPizza for sponsorship and learning from their machines with a site visit.
+Meeting with Mr Soh on Friday.

 ### Monday 5/10/2020

 We have decided to use RaspberryPi after much discussion, due to the limitation in I/O ports in PLC.
 Reynard has started working on the Pi.
 Allen has drawn some sketches of the design with concept sketches.
 Wen Da is working on the Journal and will focus on the power calculations.